 The more quickly you adopt these tools to help you make sense of your data as shoppers hop from one sales channel to another, the more ground you can gain in the race to provide the most satisfying customer experience.

 Prioritize the mobile shopping experience

-Modern consumers demand options for the products they buy, and the way they receive their purchases is no exception.
-E-shoppers want their deliveries handled either quickly or, preferably, cheaply, with an overwhelming amount (85%, per Deloitte) preferring a free delivery over a fast one.
-Most of this percentage are even willing to wait over three days for their delivery to arrive if the shipping is complimentary.
+Modern consumers want to be able to decide how to buy and receive products.
+Online shoppers want their deliveries handled either quickly or – even better – cheaply, with an overwhelming amount (85%, per Deloitte) preferring free over fast delivery.
+Most of these people say they are even willing to wait over three days for their delivery to arrive, if shipping is complimentary.

-Only a unified commerce platform that unites all your business’s data can give you an end-to-end vision over your various sales channels and a real-time look at what you have in stock at your stores and in your warehouses.
-Don’t risk losing a sale because your customer has come to pick up an item that was in-stock on your website but can’t be located in your store.
-Holiday shoppers have no time for such inefficiencies, and they will move on to the next best retailer to find what they need.
+To achieve an end-to-end vision of all sales channels, and know what is available in the stores and warehouses, retailers need unified commerce systems that unite all their business data within one database, giving them clear and complete visibility.
+This holiday season, don’t risk losing a sale because you can’t locate the item your customer has come to buy – and which was marked in-stock on your website.
+Holiday shoppers have no time for such inefficiencies, and they will move on to the next retailer to find what they need.

-This is the future of retail – a seamless shopping experience for your customers, no matter where they are or how they want to browse and buy.
 Are you able to offer them the convenience and consistency they’re looking for in a brand?
 Check out our e-book on the benefits of unified commerce technology or contact our experts for more information.
-The technological solutions you need to ride the wave of unified omni-channel shopping are available, and have never been easier to implement.
+The technology you need to offer great unified omni-channel shopping is already available, and has never been easier to implement.